kolzchut/mediawiki-extensions-RealLastUpdate/README.md

 - `rlud_rev_id`: The revision ID of the last human edit
 - `rlud_timestamp`: The timestamp of the last human edit

+### Cross-Wiki Support

+When using this extension across multiple wikis, it can track and display last update information from a source wiki.
+For this functionality to work properly:

+1. Configure `$wgRealLastUpdateSourceWiki` to specify the source wiki name
+2. Ensure an interwiki prefix is set up for the source wiki that matches the name in `$wgRealLastUpdateSourceWiki`
+3. The special page will display and allow sorting by the source wiki's last update timestamp
+4. The timestamp will link to the corresponding page on the source wiki using the interwiki link

 ### Example API Response

 ```json